 You may be totally prepared for your ACT / SAT test in terms of the study material but the pressures of test day can make anyone a little nervous.
-In addition to studying for the test, it does help to know and keep these basic tips in mind during the exam.
+In addition to studying for the test, it helps to know and keep these basic rules in mind during the exam.

 Don’t Waste Time Struggling To Answer Difficult Questions